Berlin: The Prostitutes on ‘Kurfürstenstrasse’ and their Lone Helper

 Trust is another aspect.
-Especially in Bulgaria, many police officers are corrupt and cooperate with the mafia.
+In countries like Bulgaria, many police officers are corrupt and cooperate with the mafia.
 Instead of helping people, they become part of the problem.
-Sex workers from Bulgaria or those other countries do not know that Germany is very different in this regard.
+Sex workers from Bulgaria or certain other countries do not know that Germany is very different in this regard.

 At the same time it is scandalous and disappointing that all of the crimes mentioned can happen here.
 And that hardly anyone does anything to change things effectively.
 Gerhard Schönborn and his colleagues at ‘Neustart’ are exceptions.